 Using your galley stove for cooking is great, but the steam that you create from frying, boiling, using a rice cooker, etc. adds moisture to the air and, hence, more moisture inside your boat.

-Whenever possible (hopefully on days when the weather is glorious), try to ventilate by opening up nearby hatches and ports, turning on fans, or running the dehumidifier shortly afterward.
+Whenever possible (hopefully on days when the weather is glorious), ventilate by opening up nearby hatches and ports, turning on fans, or running the dehumidifier shortly afterward.

 Pretty ingenious products—they’re renewable (up to 10 years!), non-toxic, and don’t require batteries.